-What Is Eat Your Coffee?
+What Are Eat Your Coffee Bars?

 Eat Your Coffee (EYC) is a small but passionate company founded by college students that makes caffeinated snacks with natural, ethically sourced coffee beans.
 Their snacks contain either 80 mg of caffeine (equivalent to a cup of coffee) or 65 mg (equivalent to a shot of espresso).
 According to their website, the caffeine bars are vegan, gluten-free, kosher, and non-GMO.
 Those with nut allergies should be wary, however, as these bars contain nuts and are processed in a facility that uses tree nuts, peanuts, soy, and sunflower oil.

 I ordered two flavors of coffee bites: Mocha Mint and Cocoa Espresso.
 EYC provided tracking information, and the package arrived rather quickly (in three days).
-The bites came individually wrapped within a thick, brown envelope similar to a paper bag.
+The bites came individually wrapped in a thick, brown envelope similar to a paper bag.
 All of the bites appear undamaged and fresh, though smaller than I expected.
 EYC also included a sweet thank-you note, letting me know that my purchase allowed them to donate snacks to U.S. hospitals.